[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 Closing Thoughts

-To summarize the division of responsibilities:
+To summarize the division of responsibilities in words:

 • Network Firewall: Restrict domains.
-The only hole opened here is api.search.brave.com, and all other domains are blocked
+The only hole opened here is api.search.brave.com, and all other domains are blocked.

 References